 The account information within these breaches is usually bundled up in a nice CSV file.
 It is then sold on the dark web or black market for literal pennies.

-Just the other day, I received an email from Twitch about an old account I forgot existed.
+Back in April 2019, we received an email from Twitch about an old account I forgot existed.
 As you can see, that password linked to that account name is now compromised from one of those breaches earlier in the list.
+RIP that name.

-I was lucky it was just an old account I had forgotten about with nothing linked to it.
+We were lucky it was just an old account we had forgotten about with nothing linked to it.
 Others have not been so lucky:

-Is it worth your potential financial stability for a poor management of your online security?
+Is it worth your potential financial stability for poor management of your online security?

 What can you do to secure yourself in the digital age?